Reliefs and Discounts

 - The property must be used wholly, or mainly, for charitable purposes.

-If the property is empty, this mandatory relief can be claimed if, when next in use, the property will be used wholly or mainly for charitable purposes.
+If the property is empty, this mandatory relief can be claimed if, when next in use, the property will be used wholly or mainly for charitable purposes by that charity or that charity and other charities.

 Community Amateur Sports Clubs